MONOLITHIC CONCRETE CONSTRUCTION

 MONOLITHIC CONSTRUCTION FAILURES

 Though monolithic construction comes with many benefits, there are some downsides to using this method.
-Since monolithic structures don’t go deep enough to get under the freeze line, they’re not well-suited for colder climates, where freezing and thawing will be more likely and often, leading to concrete cracking.
+Since monolithic structures don’t go deep enough to get under the freeze line, they’re not well-suited for colder climates, where freezing and thawing will be more likely and often lead to concrete cracking.
 Besides not being well-suited for cold weather, there are a few more potential negatives to using monolithic concrete:

 - Expensive for certain homesites: At times, monolithic concrete construction can be far more expensive than other options.
 Homes on slopes will require far too much concrete for a monolithic pour and end up being too expensive.